The Golden Thought

-The Golden Thought is a 1917 silent short film western directed by and starring Tom Mix.
+The Golden Thought is a 1917 American silent Western short film directed by and starring Tom Mix.
 It was produced by the Selig Polyscope Company and released through the General Film Company.
 A print survives in the George Eastman House.

 It was re-released in 1924 after being expanded into feature form.
 It is unclear whether this expanded version survives.